 Policy Details Extension of Right-to- Buy to Housing Association Tenants As set out above, the Housing & Planning Bill includes proposals for the voluntary extension of Right-to-Buy by Housing Associations to their tenants.
 Although not enforceable this could reduce affordable housing stock and reduce thus the number of re-lets.
-Research by Joseph Rowntree Foundation 6 predicts that nationally 8.3% of housing association tenants will be eligible for and could afford the RTB, and that 71% of those will purchase their home over the first five years.
+Research by Joseph Rowntree Foundation predicts that nationally 8.3% of housing association tenants will be eligible for and could afford the RTB, and that 71% of those will purchase their home over the first five years.
 Caps on Social Rents Social rents to be reduced by 1% per annum from April 2016 for four years.
 This is expected to impact on business plans for developing Registered Providers.
 Rents are also to be capped at the Local Housing Allowance level.
 For some Registered Providers this will limit their income to a multiple of the Local Housing Allowance.
 In the long term likely to influence the type of homes they build with more smaller family homes being likely.
-The inclusion of the shared accommodation rate for those aged under 35 may also impact the development of one bed affordable rent units with tenants reliant on housing benefit having a shortfall of at least £30 per week The reduction in social rents is also likely to influence the type of stock brought forward through development programmes of Registered Providers - which is likely to be more private sale and shared ownership.
+The inclusion of the shared accommodation rate for those aged under 35 may also impact the development of one bed affordable rent units with tenants reliant on housing benefit having a shortfall of at least £30 per week.
+The reduction in social rents is also likely to influence the type of stock brought forward through development programmes of Registered Providers - which is likely to be more private sale and shared ownership.
 To subsidise rented units Registered Providers may also increase service charges or change the service offer to tenants including support.
 The LHA cap will also impact on supported housing - there is a one year exemption but it is expected that Registered Provider developers will put off schemes without surety on income.
 Increasing Rents to Market Rates for Social Housing Tenants earning over £40,000 This "pay to stay" initiative will ensure those who can afford to pay market rates will do so.
 However, it may mean that people are more likely to exercise their right to buy thus reducing the stock level.
-Stamp Duty on Second Homes Government announced a 3 percentage point surcharge on Stamp Duty rates for Buy-to-Let and Second Home Purchases from April 2016.
-The evidence from estate and letting agents indicates that this had a short-term impact on increasing demand from investors seeking to buy homes before the changes came into play.
-In the longer-term the impact is less certain.
-Tax Relief Changes for Landlords Investors can currently claim tax relief on mortgage interest at the rate at which they pay tax (20%/ 40%/ 45%).
-Between 2017-20 the system will change - with landlords liable for tax on all of their rental income, and able to claim tax relief only at the basic rate (20%).
-This will reduce or eradicate rental returns for higher rate tax payers, and may push some into higher tax bands.
-While the introduction of the new rules may not result in a flood of sales, it may well reduce the supply of PRS properties.